crbowman/crbowman.github.io/_posts/2015-05-05-dendrology-binary-search-tree.md

         (assoc root :right (binary-insert val (root :right))))))
 {% endhighlight %}

+Now that we have a way to insert elements into an existing tree we can use this to create a BST out of a vector of values.
+We create an empty tree and then loop through our vector of values, inserting each one into our tree.

 {% highlight clojure %}
 (defn build-binary-tree [xs]
   "Builds a binary tree by iterating through xs, inserting